Mumbai Xpress

-Mumbai Xpress is a 2005 Indian black comedy film directed by Singeetam Srinivasa Rao and produced by Kamal Haasan.
+Mumbai Xpress is a 2005 Indian black comedy film directed by Singeetham Srinivasa Rao and produced by Kamal Haasan.
 It stars Kamal Haasan himself in the lead role alongside Manisha Koirala.
 The music was composed by Ilaiyaraaja, while Siddharth Ramaswamy and Ashmith Kunder handled the cinematography and editing.
 The film was simultaneously shot in Tamil and Hindi.
-This was the first Indian censored movie to be filmed in digital format.
+This was the first Indian censored film to be filmed in digital format.

 The lead pair, as well as Sharat Saxena, Ramesh Aravind, Hardik Thakar, and Dheena, were retained for the Hindi version of the film; also, Vijay Raaz, Dinesh Lamba, Om Puri, Saurabh Shukla and Pratima Kazmi reprised the roles played by Pasupathy, Vaiyapuri, Nassar, Santhana Bharathi and Kovai Sarala in the Tamil version, respectively.
+The Tamil version of Mumbai Xpress was released on 14 April 2005, and the Hindi version the day after.
+Both versions were not successful at the box office.

 Plot

 Three amateur thieves plot to kidnap the young son of wealthy Chettiar (Tamil) / Kishore Mehta (Hindi) from school.
 They do a trial run.
 However, on the eve of the kidnapping, Raju, whose job it is to operate a crane in this plan, is hospitalised.
 The services of Avinasi (Tamil) / Avinash (Hindi), a.k.a.
 Mumbai Xpress, a deaf but docile stuntman who performs daredevil bike acts, is hired.
 Twists and turns take place where the other two gang members are hurt, and invariably, the Mumbai Xpress is left to perform the task all by himself.
 He kidnaps the wrong boy, Daddu, the illegitimate son of Ahalya and police officer Rao, but manages to get a huge ransom from Chettiar / Mehta by default.
 A brawl takes place between the original kidnap planners – Chidambaram (Tamil) / Digambar (Hindi), Johnson, and Avinasi / Avinash – in handling Ahalya's child, but Avinasi / Avinash delivers the child unhurt to his mother.
 He eavesdrops into her tele-con with Rao, where Rao wants to settle both the ransom and sever his ties with her.
 Ahalya pleads and coaxes him to help her get the ransom, which Rao is willing to pay.
 The child takes a fancy to Avinasi / Avinash and wants him to be the man in their life, and gets him to agree (or else he would throw himself from a multi-story building).
 Ahalya wants either Rao's or Chettiar / Mehta's money, which Avinasi / Avinash is holding, whereas Avinasi / Avinash is in love and wants to be that protective person.
 Rao appoints Chettiar / Mehta to handle the ransom, and what follows is a series of humorous mix-ups.
 In the end, all settle their differences and become the board of directors of Avinasi / Avinash's Mumbai Express, a mega-bar owned by Avinasi / Avinash and Ahalya, now married, to a happy ending.